abhiTronix/deffcode/README.md

 <details open>
   <summary><b>Basic Decoding Recipes</b></summary>

-- [Capturing RGB frames from a video file][capturing-rgb-frames-from-a-video-file]
+- [Accessing RGB frames from a video file][accessing-rgb-frames-from-a-video-file]
 - [Capturing and Previewing BGR frames from a video file][capturing-and-previewing-bgr-frames-from-a-video-file] _(OpenCV Support)_
 - [Playing with any other FFmpeg pixel formats][capturing-and-previewing-bgr-frames-from-a-video-file]
 - [Capturing and Previewing frames from a Webcam][capturing-and-previewing-frames-from-a-webcam]